lavantien/nvim/README.md

 - Install `linuxbrew` and then `$ brew install neovim`
 - Make sure to run `$ nvim +checkhealth` to ensure all dependencies are installed
-- Make sure to install `null-lsp` built in services
 - `$ nvim +PackerSync` to sync plugins to local machine

 ## References